Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/02_access_specifiers.rst

     What if there are invariants but only between certain fields?
 What if other fields have no invariants?
 Should first group of fields be private and the second group be public?

-In theory yes, in practice such situation indicates that the class has been badly designed.
+Such situation indicates that the class has been badly designed.
 Very likely, fields with invariants should form a class on their own, and the remaining fields should be added in another class definition through *composition* or *inheritance*.

 When in doubt, a good default is to make more smaller classes.
 Such code is more reusable, modular and testable.